img 5137

 Yamaha GT-2000L

 Next comes the all-important precision setup of this lovely deck.
-Here, I’m assessing VTA, which you can see needs some adjustment.
-With that, I also attend to overhang, azimuth, tracking force, anti-skate, arm-lift device height and deck running speeds.
+Here, I’m assessing VTA, which you can perhaps see needs some adjustment.
+With that, I also attend to overhang, azimuth, tracking force, anti-skate, arm-lift height and deck running speeds.
 Note the removable speed lock indicator, removed in this shot.

 Yamaha GT-2000L